 What is a Steam Trap and the different types

-A Steam Trap is an automatic valve which opens to discharge condensate from steam lines.
+A Steam Trap is an automatic valve which holds back steam and only opens to discharge condensate from steam lines.
 This is important because steam must be kept dry.
 Wet steam will cause the temperature of the steam to fall and this will affect the critical processes.
 It can also damage steam equipment such as reducing valves and safety valves.
+Presence of condensate can also cause water hammer.

 As a best practice, steam traps are installed: